Austria to Spain – Part 3: France

 Église Saint Nazaire

-I read that this parking costs 20,- Euros a day, but when we leave it is
+We read, that this parking costs 20,- Euros a day, but when we left it was

 just 8 Euros.
-I think the night was free, what a nice surprise.
+Probably the night was free, what a nice surprise!
 We

-drive to the south and find a spot where we have a great view back.
+drove to the south and found a spot where we had a great view back to Carcassonne.

 Carcassonne from the distance

-Our next destination is Ille sur Têt with its fascinating rocks.
-We choose an inland route as we want to travel slowly again.
+Our next destination was Ille sur Têt with its fascinating rocks.
+We took an inland route as we wanted to travel slowly again.

-On our way is one of the cathar castles of this region so we follow the sign for the castle of Puilaurens.
-The sign “2,9m height” stops us a moment until we read the subtitle: on the right side of the road.
-For sure we can drive on the left and it is no problem at all.
-The street is steep but there is a nice parking before you get to the entrance (42.803013, 2.294116).
+On our route was one of the Cathar castles of this region, so we followed the signs for the castle of Puilaurens.
+The sign “2,9m height” stopped us a moment until we read the subtitle: on the right side of the road.
+For sure we can drive on the left and it was no problem at all.
+The street is steep, but there is a nice parking before you get to the entrance (42.803013, 2.294116).

 Castle of Puilaurens